Email FacebookTwitterMenu burgerClose thin

 "Mutual Funds" written on a piece of paperStocks offer capital appreciation to investors as share prices rise.
 Of course, the opposite is true when share prices fall.
 For example, consider investing in individual stocks.
 One of the companies you own shares in might experience a reputation-damaging scandal, thus sending the stock’s price spiraling downwards.

 Mutual fund owners normally don’t experience the same kind of volatility.
-Fund performance generally stays relatively steady, safe but modest, at least compared to stocks.
-Since the mutual funds create instant diversity in your portfolio, you don’t experience hits to the fund as hard as someone who owns stocks alone.
+Fund performance generally stays relatively steady and safe but modest, at least compared to stocks.
+Since mutual funds create instant diversity in your portfolio, you don’t experience hits to the fund as hard as someone who owns stocks alone.
 Diversity is the key to protecting your investments from major losses because, like mutual funds, it allocates your money in multiple areas.

 You can diversify a portfolio with only individual stocks.
 It would just take a lot of time and dedication to research since each choice must be made strategically.